Family pay tribute as police name 23-year-old victim of nightclub stabbing

 Cody Fisher was attacked in the Crane venue in Adderley Street, Digbeth, just before 11.45pm, West Midlands Police said.

-A statement shared by the police and attributed to Mr Fisher’s family said: “They have broken our hearts; I have lost my best friend.
+A statement shared by the police and attributed to the victim’s family said: “They have broken our hearts; I have lost my best friend.
 My family and I are asking for privacy and respectfulness at this heart-breaking time.”

 Despite efforts to save Mr Fisher, he was pronounced dead around half an hour after officers were called to the scene.